Christian Philip Hoeck

 About me

-I am a third-year PhD student at the Department of Economics at the University of Copenhagen and a PhD Resident Fellow at Danmarks Nationalbank.
-My research interests are macro and labor economics, particularly how firms react to aggregate changes in the labor market.
+I am a fourth-year PhD student at the Department of Economics at the University of Copenhagen and a PhD Resident Fellow at Danmarks Nationalbank.
+My advisors are Prof. Daniel le Maire and Prof. Søren Hove Ravn.

 Interests